Shortcuty/ShortcutyDocs/README.md

 > **💡 Using the CLI?** Check out the [Shortcuty CLI](https://github.com/Shortcuty/Shortcuty-CLI) for a command-line interface to interact with the API.
 It provides a convenient way to manage shortcuts without writing HTTP requests.

-All API requests require authentication using a Bearer token.
 You can obtain your API key from [browse.shortcuty.app](https://browse.shortcuty.app) in your account settings.
 Include your API key in the `Authorization` header for every request.
 Once authenticated, you can start creating and managing shortcuts using the endpoints documented below.